 Taxation

-Tobacco taxes are the most cost-effective tobacco control tool (WHO, 2021).
+Tobacco taxes are the most cost-effective tobacco control tools.

-Increasing taxes reduces consumption of tobacco products, increases government revenue, and saves lives.
+Increasing taxes reduces the consumption of tobacco products, increases government revenue, and saves lives.

 WHO calculates that if all countries increased taxes on cigarette packs by 50%, governments around the world would earn an extra US$ 101 billion in revenue; there would be 49 million fewer smokers and this would avert 11 million deaths from smoking worldwide.